shivanisahu23/Interview-Management-System/README.md

 ### Interview Management System

-This app is to manag
+This app is to manage Interview Process

 ### Installation